OnroerendErfgoed/uriregistry/docs/source/development.rst

 that implements the abstract :class:`pyramid_urireferencer.referencer.AbstractReferencer`.
-Depending on your needs it might be easier to extend the :class:`pyramid_urireferencer.referencer.Referencer` since this class already has a :meth:`~pyramid_urireferencer.referencer.AbstractReferencer.is_referenced` method and only requires you to implement the :meth:`~pyramid_urireferencer.referencer.AbstractReferencer.references` method.
+Depending on your needs it might be easier to extend the :class:`pyramid_urireferencer.referencer.Referencer`.
+This class already has a :meth:`~pyramid_urireferencer.referencer.AbstractReferencer.is_referenced` method.
+But the method requires a function :meth:`get_uri` to determine the uri of the current request.
+The :meth:`get_uri` still needs to be implemented.
+The referencer also requires you to implement the :meth:`~pyramid_urireferencer.referencer.AbstractReferencer.references` method.

 .. code-block:: python